shuaibw/cse6302project/README.md

 | Zero-shot Prompting             | Qwen2.5        | 0.14                | 54             | 0.19                        | 49                     |
 | **AccessGuru (no reprompting)** | Qwen2.5        | *0.49*              | *153*          | *0.52*                      | *103*                  |
 | **AccessGuru (Ours)**           | **Qwen2.5**    | **0.74**            | **183**        | **0.75**                    | **126**                |

+<p align="center"><b>Table 1:</b> Comparison of the decrease in violation score and the number of corrected accessibility violations for syntax & layout violations on our dataset and the dataset from Huang et al. Dataset</p>

 ## 📬 Contact